 "Let your work do the talking." - Anonymous

-I lived the first 20ish years of my life in India and came to the US in the fall of 2012 with this newspaper cut out of Chris Guillebeau's book summary of 'The $100 Startup' in my pocket that I had picked up during my senior year in college.
+I was born in Nepal and lived the first 20ish years of my life in India and came to the US in the fall of 2012 with this newspaper cut out of Chris Guillebeau's book summary of 'The $100 Startup' in my pocket that I had picked up during my senior year in college.

 I saw graduate school as an amazing opportunity to scratch all the itches I had.